DeepMicroscopy/MIDOG25_T1_reference_docker/README.md

 When your test run finishes successfully you can run the `do_save.sh` script to create a file that prepares your docker image for uploading it to grand-challenge.org.
 It will create file with the extension "tar.gz" that you need to upload to the challenge.

-## 7. Creating an "Algorithm" on GrandChallenge and submitting your solution to the MIDOG Challenge
+## 6. Creating an "Algorithm" on GrandChallenge and submitting your solution to the MIDOG Challenge <a name="submission"></a>

 **Note: Submission to grand-challenge.org will open on August 15th.**